 - Save Packet Data for Analysis

-file for later analysis with tools like Wireshark:
+You can capture syslog traffic into a.pcapfile for later analysis with tools like Wireshark:

 sudo tcpdump -w syslog_capture.pcap udp and host y.y.18.158